 The MTP® optical fiber connector includes optical fiber, sheath, coupling components, metal ring, pin (PIN needle), dust cap, etc. The pin part is divided into two forms: male and female.
 The male connector has two pins, while the female connector does not.
-The connection between MTP® connectors is precisely aligned through pins, and the two MTP® connectors connected to each other must be a male and a female.
-In an MTP®system, the gender (male/female), the orientation (KeyUp/KeyUp, or KeyUp/KeyDown) and endface alignment (straight or angled) will all impact the MTP® polarity.
+The connection between MTP® fiber connectors is precisely aligned through pins, and the two MTP® connectors connected to each other must be a male and a female.
+In an MTP® system, the gender (male/female), the orientation (KeyUp/KeyUp, or KeyUp/KeyDown) and end face alignment (straight or angled) will all impact the MTP® polarity.

 Polarity is the match from transmitter(Tx) to the receiver (Rx) of the optical fiber link.
-Only when the connector is connected with the right polarity will the transmission process get normal.
+Only when the fiber connector is connected with the right polarity will the transmission process get normal.
 There are three methods for configuring system polarity approved by TIA-568 standard—Type A, Type B and Type C, which can be used for different MTP® trunk cables.
-To know more information about fiber polarity in detail, you can check out this post: Understanding Polarity in MTP/MPO System.
+To get more information about fiber polarity in detail, you can check out this post: Understanding Polarity in MTP®/MPO System.